avipars/DB-Mini-Project/Stage1/README.md

 ### Timing

+(1 to 8 are basic queries, 9 to 13 are parameterized)

 | Query Number | Normal Runtime (ms) | Runtime With Indexes (ms) |
 | ------------ | ------------------- | ------------------------- |
 | 1            | 84.207              | 80.004                    |